 Of course, every organization wants to greet new employees with a welcoming and informative onboarding process.
 Comprehensive onboarding correlates with as much as 82 percent higher new-hire retention rates.
 It helps new hires become productive sooner by facilitating their transition into the company culture, and it correlates with company success.

 In this guide, we cover the key aspects of employee onboarding.
 Check out the chapter synopsis below to get a sneak peek, then keep scrolling for insights into how you can improve your onboarding process.

-- Chapter 4: New hire checklist.
+- New hire checklist.
 Make sure you don’t miss any important aspects of the onboarding process with this checklist, which is in chronological order from hiring to the end of an employee’s first year.

 Remember to bookmark this guide for later reference.
 (Chapter 4 alone is reason enough to keep coming back.)
 Happy onboarding!

 Onboarding a new employee is different at every organization.
 Some companies have a lengthy, rigorous onboarding process, while others keep the process simple.
 A troubling 22 percent of companies have no formal onboarding program at all.
 These differences can be attributed to a number of different factors: company size, available training personnel, budget, and so on.

 But what exactly is onboarding, and why is it so crucial to your business?
 Keep reading to learn more.

 1. What is employee onboarding?